0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Insecure Deserialization & Object Injection.md

 Because of the autoloader,  **every class** available in the project's dependencies becomes a potential candidate for a POP chain, even if the main application logic never uses that class.

+>[!tip]
+>If you can attach a debugger to the application, you can inspect which objects and classes are vailable: [Inspect available in-memory classes and objects](../Dev,%20scripting%20&%20OS/PHP.md#Inspect%20available%20in-memory%20classes%20and%20objects)

 Steps are:
 - You send a serialized object of a class from a third-party library (e.g., Guzzle, Monolog, or Symfony components).
 - PHP realizes the class is missing and calls the **Autoloader**.